THURSDAY, JUNE 23, 2022 ~ Celebrating the Adventure

 11:00 a.m.
 BRONZE BUCKLE WINNERS HAVE FINISHED.
 END OF RUN.

 8 a.m. – Noon.
 CELEBRATION BREAKFAST ~ served at the Finish Line.
 Free to all entrants and volunteers.
 Crews, pacers, families and fans welcome; donations appreciated.

 12:30 p.m.
 PRESENTATION OF AWARDS near the Finish Line at the Placer High School track.

 IMPORTANT: If you are unable to attend the awards ceremony, please have someone else attend in your place so they can pick up your buckle for you.
-Finisher buckles may also be picked up by a designated crew member between 8 a.m. and Noon at the Finish Line tent.
-If you would like your buckle mailed to you, a $25 mailing fee must be received in the WS office by September 1st.
+Finisher buckles may not be picked up early as finisher names are being engraved on the buckles.
+If you would like your buckle mailed to you, a $35 mailing fee must be received in the WS office by September 1st.

 Drop bags must be claimed by 3:00 p.m., Sunday.
 Drop bags are located on the infield of the Placer High School track (the Finish Line).
 Any drop bags remaining at the track following the event may be disposed of.
 DO NOT leave valuables in your drop bags.

 What they had done, what they had seen, heard, felt, feared – the places, the sounds, the colors, the cold, the bleakness, the beauty.
 Til they died, this stream of memory would set them apart, if imperceptibly from anyone but themselves….